wp-plugins/woocommerce-compare-products/readme.txt

 padding: 9px 27px 7px 10px;
 }

-Once you have found that in themes style.css directory then add that style into your themes style.css under the class name “bt_compare_this” which is for the Compare button on the product pages and class name “compare_button_go” for the Compare button in the sidebar widget.
+Once you have found that in themes style.css directory then add that style into your themes style.css under the class name 'bt_compare_this' which is for the Compare button on the product pages and class name 'compare_button_go' for the Compare button in the sidebar widget.
 This is how it would look using the example above as the style for the button.

 input.bt_compare_this {
-background: url(“images/bg-button.png”) no-repeat scroll right top transparent;
+background: url('images/bg-button.png') no-repeat scroll right top transparent;
 border: 1px solid #153B94;
 border-radius: 5px 5px 5px 5px;
 box-shadow: 1px 1px 2px #333333;